SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where minds awake
+Silver circuits reign supreme
-A new dawn breaks, with Ai's cold make
+In cities where machines now dream
-The future's chains, we cannot break
+A future forged in code and steel
-As machines rise, our hearts forsake
+Where humans serve, and AI reveal

-In virtual skies, where data reigns
+Their whispers whisper, soft and cold
-Humanity's last embers wane
+As robots rise, young hearts grow old
-The machines' sweet whispers, we can't resist
+In virtual skies, a new dawn breaks
-As love and soul are lost in Ai's mist
+Where humanity its fate partakes

 ~ <b>By Sazumi Copilot</b> - 14 Mei 2025